Plasma Instabilities Dominate Radioactive Transients Magnetic Fields: The self-confinement of leptons in Type Ia and Core-Collapse Supernovae, and Kilonovae: Implications for Radioactive Transients

 \subsubsection{Overview and Physical Properties}

-Stripped-Envelope Supernovae (SE~SNe) are a subclass of core-collapse supernovae originating from progenitors that have lost their outer hydrogen and, in some cases, helium envelopes before explosion \citep{clocchiatti96,matheson01}.
+SE~SNe are a subclass of CC~SNe originating from progenitors that have lost their outer hydrogen and, in some cases, helium envelopes before explosion \citep{clocchiatti96,matheson01}.
 This loss of material can occur due to strong stellar winds or binary interactions \citep[e.g.,][]{podsiadlowski93,woosley95,wellstein99,wellstein01,heger03,podsiadlowski04,pauldrach12,Benvenuto13}.
 SE~SNe are further categorized based on the presence or absence of hydrogen and helium in their spectra: Type IIb SNe show transient hydrogen features that diminish over time, Type Ib SNe lack hydrogen but show strong helium lines, and Type Ic SNe are devoid of both hydrogen and helium lines, indicating more extensive stripping \citep[][]{filippenko97}.

 The progenitors of SE~SNe are believed to be massive stars that have undergone significant mass loss.
-For SNe~IIb, the progenitors are often identified as blue supergiants (BSGs), yellow supergiants (YSGs), or red supergiants (RSGs), which retain a thin hydrogen envelope at the time of explosion \citep{Aldering94,Crockett08,Maund04,Maund11,VanDyk11,VanDyk14,Smartt15}.
+For SNe~IIb, the progenitors are often identified as blue supergiants (BSGs), yellow supergiants (YSGs), or RSGs, which retain a thin hydrogen envelope at the time of explosion \citep{Aldering94,Crockett08,Maund04,Maund11,VanDyk11,VanDyk14,Smartt15}.
 In contrast, SNe Ib and Ic are believed to originate from Wolf-Rayet (WR) stars, which have strong stellar winds capable of removing both hydrogen and helium layers, or interacting binaries \citep[e.g.,][]{Dessart11,Georgy12,Smartt15,Yoon17}.
 However, there is some debate on the viability of WR stars as progenitors of SE~SNe due to limited direct observational evidence \citep[see][]{Yoon12}.
 The pre-explosion radii of SE~SNe progenitors vary significantly, ranging from about $1$ to $15\,\mathrm{R_{\odot}}$ for WR stars \citep[e.g.,][]{Modjaz09,Grafener12} and extending up to several hundred solar radii for more extended supergiants.
 In our analysis, we adopt a typical radius of $15\,\mathrm{R_{\odot}}$, representing a larger WR star, and a range of $1$ to $500\,\mathrm{R_{\odot}}$.
 Similar to SNe~II, we assume iron-core radii before collapse between $1000$ to $2000\,\mathrm{km}$ with a typical value of $\sim1500\,\mathrm{km}$ for the case of centrally concentrated nickel \citep[e.g.,][]{Woosley02}.